bcfuchs/geokey_hack/README.md

 The code is a proof-of-concept written in a day, so a) no error-checking , b) no guarantees.

+Note: you will need the excellent jq to run this, which you can get here: [http://stedolan.github.io/jq/](http://stedolan.github.io/jq/)

 #Set up

 ##1.
 Set up your GeoKey Project